axibase/atsd-collectd-plugin/write_atsd.md

 </Plugin>

 # The following configuration collects information about the network traffic,
-# packets per second and errors from all network interfaces.
+# packets per second and errors from all network interfaces exclude beginning with lo* and veth*.
 <Plugin interface>
+    Interface "/^lo*/"
+    Interface "/^veth*/"
     IgnoreSelected true
 </Plugin>